Tuesday, December 31, 2013

 If Judge Frank grants the first motion, finding conditions unconstitutional, the other two motions might be automatic -- MSOP could be put under federal supervision in a similar manner as the state of Washington from 1994 to 2007.

 Judge Frank confirmed that on December 6 he appointed four sex offender treatment experts to guide the proceedings, under Federal Court Rule 706 .
 The four experts are:

-- Mike Miner, Professor and Director of the Program in Human Sexuality at the University of Minnesota Medical School
+- Mike Miner, Professor and Research Director of the Program in Human Sexuality at the University of Minnesota Medical School

 - Naomi Freeman, who leads New York’s unit for Strict and Intensive Supervision and Treatment that manages civilly committed individuals outside of secure facilities